surniaulula/wpsso/readme.txt

 = 8.5.1-dev.1 =

-(2020/09/16) Added a visual acknowledgement message when the WordPress Site Address URL value has changed.
+(2020/09/16) Added a visual acknowledgement message when the Site Address URL value has changed.

 = 8.5.0 =